ingonyama-zk/icicle/docs/docs/introduction.md

 # Welcome to Ingonyama's Developer Documentation

-Ingonyama is a next-generation semiconductor company, focusing on Zero-Knowledge Proof hardware acceleration.
+Ingonyama is a next-generation semiconductor company focusing on Zero-Knowledge Proof hardware acceleration.
 We build accelerators for advanced cryptography, unlocking real-time applications.
-Our focus is on democratizing access to compute intensive cryptography and making it accessible for developers to build on top of.
+Our focus is on democratizing access to compute-intensive cryptography and making it accessible for developers to build upon.

-Currently our flagship products are:

-- **ICICLE**:
-  [ICICLE](https://github.com/ingonyama-zk/icicle) is a fully featured GPU accelerated cryptography library for building ZK provers.
-ICICLE allows you to accelerate your existing ZK protocols in a matter of hours or implement your protocol from scratch on GPU.
+Our flagship product is **ICICLE**

+#### **ICICLE v3**
+[ICICLE v3](https://github.com/ingonyama-zk/icicle) is a versatile cryptography library designed to support multiple compute backends, including CUDA, CPU, and potentially others like Metal, WebGPU, Vulkan, and ZPU.
+Originally focused on GPU acceleration, ICICLE has evolved to offer backend-agnostic cryptographic acceleration, allowing you to build ZK provers or other cryptographic applications with ease, leveraging the best available hardware for your needs.

+- **Multiple Backend Support:** Develop on CPU and deploy on various backends including CUDA and potentially Metal, WebGPU, Vulkan, ZPU, or even remote machines.
+- **Cross-Language Compatibility:** Use ICICLE across multiple programming languages such as C++, Rust, Go, and possibly Python.
+- **Optimized for ZKPs:** Accelerate cryptographic operations like elliptic curve operations, MSM, NTT, Poseidon hash, and more.

+**Learn more about ICICLE and its multi-backend support [here][ICICLE-OVERVIEW].**

 ---

-## Our current take on hardware acceleration
+## Our Approach to Hardware Acceleration

-We believe GPUs are as important for ZK as for AI.
+We believe that GPUs are as critical for ZK as they are for AI.

-- GPUs are a perfect match for ZK compute - around 97% of ZK protocol runtime is parallel by nature.
+- **Parallelism:** Approximately 97% of ZK protocol runtime is naturally parallel, making GPUs an ideal match.
-- GPUs are simple for developers to use and scale compared to other hardware platforms.
+- **Developer-Friendly:** GPUs offer simplicity in scaling and usage compared to other hardware platforms.
-- GPUs are extremely competitive in terms of power / performance and price (3x cheaper compared to FPGAs).
+- **Cost-Effective:** GPUs provide a competitive balance of power, performance, and cost, often being 3x cheaper than FPGAs.
-- GPUs are popular and readily available.

 For a more in-depth understanding on this topic we suggest you read [our article on the subject](https://www.ingonyama.com/blog/revisiting-paradigm-hardware-acceleration-for-zero-knowledge-proofs).

-Despite our current focus on GPUs we are still hard at work developing a ZPU (ZK Processing Unit), with the goal of offering a programmable hardware platform for ZK.
-To read more about ZPUs we suggest you read this [article](https://medium.com/@ingonyama/zpu-the-zero-knowledge-processing-unit-f886a48e00e0).

-## ICICLE

-[ICICLE](https://github.com/ingonyama-zk/icicle) is a cryptography library for ZK using GPUs.
-ICICLE implements blazing fast cryptographic primitives such as EC operations, MSM, NTT, Poseidon hash and more on GPU.

-ICICLE is designed to be easy to use, developers don't have to touch a single line of CUDA code.
-Our Rust and Golang bindings allow your team to transition from CPU to GPU with minimal changes.

-Learn more about ICICLE and GPUs [here][ICICLE-OVERVIEW].

 ## Get in Touch

 If you have any questions, ideas, or are thinking of building something in this space, join the discussion on [Discord].
 You can explore our code on [github](https://github.com/ingonyama-zk) or read some of [our research papers](https://github.com/ingonyama-zk/papers).

-Follow us on [Twitter](https://x.com/Ingo_zk) and [YouTube](https://www.youtube.com/@ingo_ZK) and sign up for our [mailing list](https://wkf.ms/3LKCbdj) to get our latest announcements.
+Follow us on [Twitter](https://x.com/Ingo_zk) and [YouTube](https://www.youtube.com/@ingo_ZK) and join us IRL at our [next event](https://www.ingonyama.com/events)

 [ICICLE-OVERVIEW]: ./icicle/overview.md
 [Discord]: https://discord.gg/6vYrE7waPj